SNO+: Construction and Commissioning

 Earlier proposals placed more emphasis on neutrino observations.
 The current emphasis on neutrinoless double beta decay is because the interior of the acrylic vessel has been significantly contaminated by radioactive daughter products of the radon gas that is common in the mine air.
 These could leach into the scintillator, where some would be removed by the filtration system, but the remainder may interfere with low-energy neutrino measurements.
 The neutrinoless double beta decay observations are not affected by this.

 The project received funding for initial construction from NSERC in April 2007.
-As of early 2013, the cavity had been refurbished and re-sealed to new cleanliness standards, more stringent than for the original SNO due to the new experiment's greater sensitivity.
+By early 2013, the cavity had been refurbished and re-sealed to new cleanliness standards, more stringent than for the original SNO due to the new experiment's greater sensitivity.

-The main civil engineering challenge is that the current SNO vessel is supported by a series of ropes, to prevent the weight of the heavy water inside from sinking it in the surrounding normal water.
-The proposed liquid scintillator (linear alkylbenzene) is lighter than water, and must be held down instead, but still without blocking the view of its interior.
-The existing support rope attachment points, cast into the acrylic sphere's equator, are not suitable for upside-down use.
+A significant civil engineering challenge was that the original SNO vessel was supported by a series of ropes, to prevent the weight of the heavy water inside from sinking it in the surrounding normal water.
+The new liquid scintillator (linear alkylbenzene) is lighter than water, and must be held down instead, but still without blocking the view of its interior.
+The original support rope attachment points, cast into the acrylic sphere's equator, were not suitable for upside-down use.

+The detector underwent a water-filled commissioning phase from 2017 to 2019, which allowed initial physics measurements such as the first observation of reactor antineutrino interactions in water.
+During this phase, SNO+ also measured the solar neutrino flux and constrained backgrounds for the upcoming scintillator phase.

+In 2022, the detector was filled with Linear alkylbenzene (LAB) liquid scintillator loaded with the wavelength shifter PPO, significantly increasing light yield and enabling a broader physics programme.

+Calibration and Detector Performance

+Calibration is central to SNO+'s precise event reconstruction.
+During the water phase, deployed light sources such as laserball systems were used to measure optical properties, light propagation, and detector response.

+In the scintillator phase, calibration continues with internal sources and in situ monitoring systems to map optical response, energy scale, and PMT performance while preserving radiopurity.